BMIservices/forkDockerAlpineOracleJREjenkins/README.md

 ```
 # Upgrading

-All the data needed is in the /var/jenkins_home directory - so depending on how you manage that - depends on how you upgrade.
-Generally - you can copy it out - and then "docker pull" the image again - and you will have the latest LTS - you can then start up with -v pointing to that data (/var/jenkins_home) and everything will be as you left it.
+All the data needed is in the */opt/jenkins* directory - so depending on how you manage that - depends on how you upgrade.
+Generally - you can copy it out - and then "docker pull" the image again - and you will have the latest LTS - you can then start up with -v pointing to that data (*/opt/jenkins*) and everything will be as you left it.

 As always - please ensure that you know how to drive docker - especially volume handling!

-# Questions?

-Jump on irc.freenode.net and the #jenkins room.
-Ask!